PlainsightAI/legacy-docs/rules.md

 	"throttleInSeconds": 0,
 	"actions": [{
 		"type": "push",
-		"subject": "welcome to the gym!",
+		"subject": "Welcome to the gym!",
-		"message": "have a great workout"
+		"message": "Have a great workout"
 	}],
 	"logicalCondition": {
 		"and": [{